 Know that you can also skip adding in the dairy-free milk and have a milk frother set up beside the slow cooker.

-This way your guests can add as much or as little frother milk to their maple latte as they wish!
+This way, your guests can add as much or as little frother milk to their maple latte as they wish!

 How To Serve It

-However, if you wish to use it as a dessert or specialty coffee you can serve it:
+At its very base, this high-protein latte is delicious as-is, and how I drink it most often.
+However, if you wish to use it as a dessert or specialty coffee, you can serve it:

-- Topped with whole30 whipped cream
+- Topped with Whole30 whipped cream

-Any milk will work for a latte but your choice will change the flavor slightly.
+Any milk will work for a latte, but your choice will change the flavor slightly.
 Whole milk or full-fat coconut milk are the best choices because they add a rich feel to the maple latte.
 Outside of that, almond milk, skim milk, and any other variations will work but won’t be as rich or as frothy.

 Though lattes typically use espresso for their base, you can easily use regular brewed coffee.
-If you love the coffee flavor and know you’re making a latte, just brew an extra strong batch of coffee.
+If you love the coffee flavor and know you’re making a latte, just brew an extra-strong batch of coffee.
 Likewise, you could even make a basic cold brew coffee (which tends to be stronger) and then heat it on the stove before making it into a latte.

-Other Fall Drink Recipes You’ll Love
+Other High-Protein Drink Recipes

 Video